 16. Listing and admission to trading: [Application has been made by the Issuer (or on its behalf) for the Notes to be admitted to trading on the regulated market of Euronext Dublin with effect from [•]/[Application is expected to be made by the Issuer (or on its behalf) for the Notes to be admitted to trading on [specify relevant regulated market] with effect from [•].]
 17. Clearing System(s): Euroclear, Clearstream, Luxembourg 18.
 Issue and Paying Agent: The Bank of New York Mellon SA/NV, Dublin Branch 19.
 ISIN: [•] 20.
 Common code: [•] 21.
 Any clearing system(s) other than Euroclear Bank, SA/NV and Clearstream Banking S.A. and the relevant identification number(s): [Not Applicable/give name(s) and number(s)] 22.
-New Global Note: [Yes][No]
+New Global Note: [Yes][No] 23.
+Intended to be held in a manner which would allow Eurosystem eligibility: [Yes.
+Note that the designation "yes" simply means that the Notes are intended upon issue to be deposited with one of the ICSDs as common safekeeper and does not necessarily mean that the Notes will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]
+[Include this text if "yes" selected in which case the Notes must be issued in NGN form]

-Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.
+6 Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.